kkalugerov/psch/README.md

     - allowing all traffic from ASG SG

 ### Compute
-- ECS Cluster
+- ECS Cluster and a CloudWatch log group
-- ECS Service using Fargate - running simple web application(Hello World)
+- ECS Service using Fargate - running simple web application(Hello World) and a CloudWatch log group
+  <br>Note: Fargate was used in order to reduce the complexity around managing EC2s and whatever components they have in relation</br>
 - Application Load Balancer with Listener on port 80 - serving content from ECS service
   Note: Due to missing SSL/TLS Certificate there isn't listener on port 443 configured.
 This is the reason behind missing SSL offloading.